manGoweb/MangoPress/README.md

 Installed plugins are used as [mu-plugins](http://codex.wordpress.org/Must_Use_Plugins), which cannot be disabled or removed from administration.
 Beware: not all plugins can work that way, especially ones that need some sort of activation initialization steps.

+Applications deployed to production servers cannot install, update, or remove plugins at all.
+All changes must be tested, versioned and properly deployed instead.

 ## Copyright